feluxe/sty/README.md

 This is a little more advanced, but you can change or add *renderers* to your *registers*, by adding them as class methods to your register class.

 The following example replaces the default rgb renderer for the `fg` (foreground) object, with the one from the `bg` (background) Register.
 The result is that the `fg` object renders `'rgb'` values not as foreground colors, but as background colors.
+Of cause this doesn't make sense; it's just a simple demonstration.

 ```python
 from sty.register import FgRegister